Jashan-randhawa/AI-FitnessTracker1/README.md

 - **FitBot AI Assistant** — Chat with an AI fitness coach (served via OpenRouter) for personalized advice on nutrition, exercise, and wellness.
 FitBot is context-aware — it uses your profile (goals, weight, activity level) for tailored responses, and chat history is saved per user.
 - **AI Food Image Analysis** — Upload a photo of your meal and let the AI identify the food and estimate calories.
 - **AI Calorie & Food Estimation** — Estimate calories and macros from a text description of a meal when no image is available.
+- **AI Meal Planner** — Generate a multi-day (3/5/7-day) meal plan tailored to your goal, calorie target, weight, and preferred cuisine; log any suggested meal straight to your Food Log with one click.
+- **AI Activity Planner** — Generate a multi-day workout plan tailored to your training focus (Balanced, Fat Loss, Strength, Endurance, Mobility), experience level, and available equipment, complete with warm-up/cool-down notes; log any planned activity straight to your Activity Log.

 ### 📊 Dashboard
 - Daily calorie summary with progress toward your goal